 If this gets her an offer of representation and the agent subsequently sells the book, that’s great!

 However, if not, I also offer other services that this kind of writer might find useful.
 For instance, she might want to have me polish up her submission materials (her covering letters and synopsis) and interpret any feedback she’s received from previous submissions.
 I could consider whether she’s submitting to the right agents, whether she should consider submitting direct to smaller indie publishers and if so, which ones might be a match.
-This would be a consultation and that is £200.
+We would deal with this in a mini consultation, which is £75.

 Billie – fiction, self-publishing, beginner writer